-Employees - A partnership must withhold Indiana state and/ or county income taxes from employees who work in Indiana but are not residents of Indiana.
+Employees - A partnership must withhold Indiana state and/or county income taxes from employees who work in Indiana but are not residents of Indiana.
 However, withholding on compensation of nonresident team members of certain professional sports organizations is based on duty days performed in Indiana.
-Refer to Income Tax Information Bulletin 88.
-There is an exception from withholding if an employee resides in one of the states that have entered into a reciprocal agreement with Indiana, but this does not affect county taxation.
+Refer to Income Tax Information Bulletin #88, available at www.in.gov/dor/3650.htm

+If an employee resides in one of the states that have entered into a reciprocal agreement with Indiana, an exception from withholding applies, but this does not affect county taxation.